DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

   - Detailed within the Kubernetes rectangle, showcasing the components that make up the ODM Pods:

     - **Volume**:
-      - Represented by the two smaller rectangles within the ODM Pods.
+      - Represented by the cylinder within the ODM Pods.
       - This is where the secrets data is stored after retrieval.

     - **ODM Containers**: